neha-official/neha-official.github.io/_posts/2016-06-19-what-to-choose-money-personal-growth-titles-or-prestige.md

 ---
 layout: post
-title: "What to Choose - Money, Personal Growth, Titles, or Prestige?
-As Told By Various Experts"
+title: "Career Choices - Money, Personal Growth, Titles, or Prestige?"
 description: "What do you choose and optimize for - money, personal growth, titles, or prestige?"
 date: 2016-06-19
 tags: [career]